 The adult to child ratio in Pre-School is 1:8, we also operate a key-worker system with a first point of contact for your child.
 Each child has their own unique learning journey folder which continues on with them through the Nursery.

 We have group time, show and tell, and opportunities to sit together during snack and meal times.

 We are registered for up to 16 children at this age and pre-school is adapted to make learning enjoyable, and to give the children a happy homely experience with us.
 This is also the age when we can start introducing letters and numerals.
-We really focus on FUN and learning through play.
-The 'serious-business' of learning will come when they start full time education and we think that they should have FUN rather than work at this age.
+We really focus on fun and learning through play.
+The 'serious-business' of learning will come when they start full time education and we think that they should have fantastic social opportunities at this age.
 Recent reports and studies into early childhood show that independence and social interaction give children the best possible beginnings for their school journeys.

 The activities we provide in our Pre-School room are similar to those in the toddler room.
 We use similar activities but take them a step further to help the children develop their skills.

 Sticking - lots of brightly coloured paper and kid-safe glue,